-I would love to give a simple answer, but this generally requires a more complete assessment as opposed to a single discussion as there are some key questions that have to be addressed:
+I would love to give a simple answer, but this generally requires a more complete process assessment as opposed to a single discussion as some key questions have to address:

 - Where are you starting from?
 Where do you want to go?

 - Why are you doing this?
 What is the business driver?